MikeLaperle/ScubaGear/docs/configuration/scubaconfigui.md

 - When importing a configuration file, the Exclusions, Annotations, and Omissions tabs do not refresh, though the data is successfully imported and visible in the Preview.
 Adding new items to an existing policy may overwrite the imported data.
 A fix is planned for a future update.
 - Clicking between `New Session` and `Import` multiple times may cause UI issues.
 Close UI and relaunch is the recommended
 - The UI does not support YAML anchors or aliases at this time.
+- THe UI does not support JSON export at this time
 - The `-Online` parameter does not support using a service principal at this time.
 It must be interactive

 ## Development